locitran/tandem-dimple/README.md

 # Docker

-We have provided a Dockerfile to build the docker image `docker build -t tandem -f docker/Dockerfile`.
+We provide a Dockerfile to build the docker image `docker build -t tandem -f docker/Dockerfile`.

 The image is lack of databases, so you need to mount the databases to the container.
 Also, scripts are mounted to the container.